Bret Gilliam: Career

 Gilliam performed a deep air dive on February 14, 1990, at a site named "Mary's Place" in Roatán to 452 ft.
 Gilliam later reached 475 ft in October 1993 to better his own record.

 From 1990 to 1992, Gilliam was the President of SEA VENTURES LTD as well as CEO and Master of the 142 ft motor yacht P’zzaz.

+In 1993 Gilliam was elected as a Fellow of The Explorers Club, an international organization dedicated to the advancement of field exploration and scientific inquiry which is headquarter in New York city.

 International Association of Nitrox and Technical Divers

 In 1991, Gilliam joined Dick Rutkowski, Tom Mount and Billy Deans on the board of directors for International Association of Nitrox and Technical Divers (IANTD).
 During this time, Gilliam also served as the vice-president of the company.
 Gilliam co-authored two books over this time period in addition to his work on the training materials used in IANTD courses.
-He remained in this position with IANTD until 1994 when he separated and formed the training agency Technical Diving International (TDI) as part of the corporation International Training Inc. TDI quickly grew to be the largest technical training agency in the world with offices in 26 countries.
+He remained in this position with IANTD until 1994 when he joined Mitch Skaggs and Tanya Burnett and formed the training agency Technical Diving International (TDI) as part of the corporation International Training Inc. TDI quickly grew to be the largest technical training agency in the world with offices in 26 countries.

 International Training Inc

 International Training Inc. is the parent company for Technical Diving International (TDI), Scuba Diving International (SDI), and Emergency Response Diving International (ERDI), diving certification agencies originally headquartered in Topsham, Maine.

-TDI was founded in 1994 by Bret Gilliam and several other minority shareholders after a disagreement between IANTD directors caused Gilliam to sell his stock and split away to form the agency.
+TDI was founded in 1992 by Bret Gilliam, Mitch Skaggs and Tanya Burnett along with several other minority shareholders after a disagreement between IANTD directors caused Gilliam to sell his stock and split away to form the agency.

-Gilliam remained President and Chief Executive Officer of International Training Inc until February 5, 2004, when it was sold to investors backing Brian Carney who had been serving as the General Manager.
+Gilliam remained President and chief executive officer of International Training Inc until February 5, 2004, when it was sold to investors backing Brian Carney who had been serving as the General Manager.
 The company is now located in Florida.

 Uwatec

-Gilliam took over as President and CEO of UWATEC USA in 1996.
+Gilliam took over as president and CEO of UWATEC USA in 1996.
 Gilliam was instrumental in assisting UWATEC's founder and owner, Heinz Ruchti, with the sale of the company to Johnson Outdoors the following year for nearly $50 million.
 Gilliam stepped down in November 1998 when Johnson Outdoors merged UWATEC USA with ScubaPro and relocated the company to El Cajon, California.
 Until 2000, Gilliam remained a consultant to the company.

 In 2000, Gilliam served as the president and CEO of a medical program for divers, DiveSafe Insurance Inc. and later sold the company in 2004.

 Publishing

-Gilliam has served as the publisher or editor of several magazines over the years.
+Gilliam served as the publisher or editor of several magazines over the years.